 While sweet cherries are usually enjoyed fresh, tart cherries are most often consumed frozen, dried, or juiced.
 Tart cherry juice is derived from the fruit of the Prunus cerasus tree, native to Europe and Southwest Asia.
 Also known as Montmorency cherries, these sour fruits have become widely popular over recent years.
-Here in this article, we will take a look at the nutritional facts, health benefits, safety, and recommended dosage of tart cherry juice.
+Here in this article, we will take a look at the tart cherry juice benefits, its nutritional facts, safety, and recommended dosage.
+Keep reading!

 In This Article